Thermodynamic Comparison and the Ideal Glass Transition of A Monatomic Systems Modeled as an Antiferromagnetic Ising Model on Husimi and Cubic Recursive Lattices of the Same Coordination Number: Recursive Lattice Geometry

-We described how to construct a recursive lattice to approximate a regular lattice with the same coordination number.
-The Husimi lattice is formed by joining two basic square units of the regular square lattice at each site to form an approximation of the square lattice.
-And it is the same for CRL.
-This may cause a misunderstanding that the recursive lattice of a given coordination number $q$ can only be constructed out of a single unit of a particular structure, which is not true.
-We first recognize that the coordination number alone does not determine the structure of basic unit.
-Foe example, we can modify the above Husimi lattice by joining three square units at each site, see Fig. \ref{Fig3}, to result in $q=6$.
-But such a recursive lattice is very different from the CRL.
-In this case, we may ask the following questions: Is this modified Husimi lattice also capable to approximate a 3-D regular lattice like a CRL based on the same coordination number?
-If yes, what advantages or disadvantages does it have compared to the CRL?
+As mentioned above, the HL with $q=4$ is formed by connecting two square units of the regular square lattice of the same $q$, and it is the same for the CRL of $q=6$ to describe the regular cubic lattice.
+This may cause a misunderstanding that the recursive lattice of a given coordination number $q$ can only be constructed from the single unit of a regular lattice with that particular $q$, which is not true.
+It should be recognized that the coordination number alone does not determine the structure of basic unit.
+For example, we can modify the original HL by joining three square units at one vertex, as shown in Fig. \ref{fig2}, to result in $q=6$.
+This is made possible by the independence of units in recursive lattice.
+In this case, we may ask the following questions: Is this modified HL, with three branches joint on one vertex, also capable to approximate a 3-D regular lattice like the CRL based on the same $q$?
+If yes, what advantages or disadvantages does it hold, compared to the CRL?
 These questions will be investigated in this work.

-\section{\ Antiferromagnetic Ising Model}
+\section{Antiferromagnetic Ising Model}

-An Ising spin $S$ has two possible values, which usually are assigned as $+1$ (up or $+$) and $-1$ (down or $-$) [17, 18, 22] and can also represent a particle or void or particle A or B in an alloy, respectively..
-The Ising model with nearest-neighbor interactions between neighboring spins $S_{i}$ and $S_{j}$ and in the presence of a uniform magnetic field $H$ has its energy given by
+An Ising spin $S$ has two possible values, which usually are assigned as $+1$ (up or $+$) and $-1$ (down or $-$) \cite{Ising, Onsager, Wu}, and they can represent a particle and the void in a monatomic system, or particle A and B in an alloy.
+The Ising model with the nearest-neighbor interactions between neighboring spins $S_{i}$ and $S_{j}$ and in the presence of an external magnetic field $H$ has the energy given by

-where $<i,j>$ is the nearest-neighbor pair of lattice sites $i$ and $j$ and $S_{i}=\pm1$ is the spin at site $i$.
-The interaction has the value $-J$ when the two neighboring spins are parallel, and the value $+J$ when they are antiparallel.

-The Ising spin $S=1$ to be also demoted by $+$, $S=-1$ to be also denoted by $-$ can also represent a particle or void or particle A or B in an alloy, respectively.